irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### New damage drop off introduced

-* 125% damage for the first 2.5 meters
+* 125% damage for the first 2 meters
-* 100% damage for 5.5 meters after
+* 100% damage for 7 meters after
-* Progressive decrease in damage at 9-40 meters
+* Progressive decrease in damage at 9-21 meters
-* 50% max damage after 40 meters
+* 50% damage after 21 meters

 These changes make SMG's a more distinct CQB category.
 While being extremely effective at closer ranges, they will loose their fire power really quickly at longer distances.
 If you want to have more firepower at range use pistols or snipers.